 If all this talk of Seattle’s super-cool neighbourhoods has your clients hankering after something new, this always-Instagrammable city can oblige.

-Go native: Argosy Cruises runs a four-hour round-trip to Tillicum Village on Blake Island, which teaches guests about the Native American people who originally inhabited the Pacific Northwest.
+Go native: Argosy Cruises runs a four-hour Tillicum Excursion to Blake Island, which teaches guests about the Native American people who originally inhabited the Pacific Northwest.
 The 45-minute cruise provides gloriously scenic views of Seattle’s skyline, mountains and Puget Sound.